rssac-caucus/perf_root/README.md

 When launched perf_root crawls the DNS root zone for a number of TLDs.
-Once found perf_root will query NS records for each of those TLDs over UDP, timing each query.
+It then issues timed queries to each TLD over UDP.
 Results of these tests are then output in JSON.

 ## Usage